 Our Ngorongoro safari guides are experts at spotting even the most camouflaged leopards resting in acacia trees.
 We know all the best spots for finding the majestic rhino!
 Our guides will teach you why these extremely rare animals are being hunted to extinction and what Tanzania is doing to try and protect them.

-Your Ngorongoro Crater safari will be an experience you will never forget.
+A Ngorongoro Crater safari will be an experience you will never forget.
 You will experience Mother Nature up close and you will see how she can be so beautiful and at the same time so cruel.
-Come join us on majestic safari on the floor of the majestic Ngorongoro Crater.
+Come join us on a safari on the floor of the majestic Ngorongoro Crater.
 Learn why so many of our guests call us the best safari company in Tanzania.

 Tanzania Safari Tours